Code-Institute-Submissions/deanwraith-rock_paper_scissors_game_MArResub/README.md

 </ol>

 ## 1.UX
-User experience considerations
+The design of this game has been focused around simplicity and convinience.
+The whole game fits on a full screen for ease of use and visual balance.
+There is a large, clear area to display the user move and computer selection and a clear text area to inform the outcome of the game.
+The buttons have been seperated to allow ease of choice and the enlarging of the buttons makes it clear which move will be selected.
+The score area is simple and to the point with very little clutter so it is clear what the score is.

 ## 2.Features

 ### 2.1 Balsamiq Mock-Ups
 Below are mock-ups made using Balsamiq showing the original design of the site on desktop and mobile.
+The design was changed during the process to streamline the responsiveness and game flow.

 **Home Page Mock-Up Desktop**
 ![Game mock-up desktop]()